How to use competitive market research within a business plan

 - Term sheets and dedicated proposals to match identified investor appetites

-It is almost impossible to get meaningful investment outside of striking a lucky hit.
+Getting a meaningful investment outside of striking a lucky hit is almost impossible.
 Either way, you should informally talk to your customers.
 We suggest keeping the questions in mind.
 But encouraging an open and informal conversation.
 And encourage them to speak and share their ideas.

 If you are a startup founder, get in touch with people who could be your target audience.
 Potential customers if you like, but don’t treat them as such.
 Just ask their opinion of the market and those out there, including: